AlexanderGurnet/news-browser-frontend/README.md

 This project allows you to search the Internet for the news you want.
 You can save found news articles and separate them by tags.
 This website is designed to make it easier to manage your news and choose what really matters to you.

+Domain name of a server with the website: https://news-browser.students.nomoreparties.space

 ## Used Technologies

 HTML, CSS, JS (ES6), NodeJS, WebPack